stevenaeola/gitpitch/prog/js_objects/README.md

 ## this

-`this` in a function call refers to the object it was called on
+`this` refers to the object it was called on

 ```
 ball.draw = function(){